 Most horse owners keep their horse at a boarding yard but the type of board, as well as the facilities available, can range drastically but picking the best option for you isn’t always easy, especially if this is your first horse.

 The first question you need to ask is what type of livery will best suit you and your needs.
-For example do you want somewhere where they’ll exercise your horse for you or do you just want a place to keep you horse and are happy and able to do all of the work yourself?
+For example, do you want somewhere where they’ll exercise your horse for you or do you just want a place to keep your horse and are happy and able to do all of the work yourself?
 Whatever your needs and requirements are there’s a type of livery to suit you.
-Sometimes referred to as board rather than livery this is just terminology and there’s no actually difference between full board and full livery.
+Sometimes referred to as board rather than livery this is just terminology and there’s no actual difference between full board and full livery.

 Self-board or DIY (do-it-yourself) livery

 Usually the cheapest form of livery, your horse is provided with a stable or stall (some stables will also provide you with hay and bedding) as well as access to a field or paddock.
 After that everything else is your responsibility, although some stables will also turn your horse out for you.
 If you keep your horse on a self-board arrangement you’ll have to make time to care for him a few times each day.